 This conversation around disaster preparedness is sponsored by NAIC, the National Association of Insurance Commissioners.
 They are the non-profit, standard setting body that regulates the insurance industry and provides free and unbiased resources through InsureUOnline.org to help consumers get smart about their insurance options.
+Natural disasters are becoming more common and we all need to have a disaster preparedness plan.

 Have you noticed that the news seems to be reporting more floods, fires, hurricanes, and tornados lately?
 The fact is, according to the EPA, “extreme weather events are becoming more frequent and/or severe around the world.”
 The U.S. has experienced significant shifts in the frequency, severity and location of disasters.